 When we put all the deciphered words together, we understand that the series title means “The Blade of Demon Destruction.”
 When we check the title of the series in English, “Demon Slayer,” we can see that it changes the meaning quite a lot concerning the original purpose.

-Perhaps some people do not find so many differences between one title and another, and it is where the differences between Eastern and Western culture stand out.
-The original title contains a kind of respect and reverence towards the object that represents the sword or blade, a sense that is different in the English title.
+Perhaps some people do not find so many differences between one title and another, and it is where the differences between Eastern and Western cultures stand out.
+The original title contains a kind of respect and reverence towards the object that represents the sword or blade, a sense that is different from the English title.

 As a peculiarity of this successful series, many rumors indicate that originally its title was going to be “Kisatsu No Yaiba.”
 The problem was that “Kisatsu” means “to kill,” and the creators thought it would be too strong.
 Another fascinating curiosity is that Tanjiro has a kanji in his name that means “coal,” which coincides with his trade at the beginning of the series.

-The earrings in Kimetsu No Yaiba are the earrings worn by Tanjiro throughout the series.
-These Hafanuda earrings are among the families from generation to generation.
+The earrings in Kimetsu No Yaiba are those worn by Tanjiro throughout the series.
+These Hafanuda earrings are passed in the family from generation to generation.
 One of the wearers of these earrings is Tanjiro’s father, Tanjuro, and the first wearer of the “Breath of the Sun.”

 The design of the earrings has the particularity that on one side, it looks like the sun and its rays extending over the horizon.
 On the other side, it looks like a flower.
 We should know that the producers changed the design of the earrings for the transmission of the series in China.
 This change was due to the resemblance of the design with the flag of the rising sun and the negative connotations associated with Japanese imperialism.

-These missionaries brought these playing cards that made the card games gain a lot of popularity.
+These missionaries brought these playing cards that made the card games gain popularity.
 Today, the Nintendo company manufactures these cards in Japan that people use in different types of games.

 If you have watched this anime, you must know that Tanjiro’s father is not an ordinary man.
 Although he looks weak and sickly, he can perform a dance called Hinokami Kagura every New Year.
 Tanjiro himself is amazed and asks his father how he can move like that in such cold weather, and his father replies that he does it thanks to a unique breathing technique.

-Later in the story, we will discover that this technique is the “Breath of the Sun.”
+Later in the story, we discover that this technique is the “Breath of the Sun.”